 8. Vallecular residue

-9. Reduced opening of UES
+9. Reduced UES opening

 10. Pyriform sinus residue

-* 11. Laryngeal penetration
+11. Laryngeal penetration

-When To Recommend a Swallow Evaluation
+When To Recommend an Instrumental Swallow Evaluation

 The results of an instrumental evaluation can help a lot when choosing goals, exercises, and strategies.